frontendpatterns/frontendpatterns.dev/src/content/patterns/test-data-builder.md

 ## Solution

-Apply the Test Data Builder pattern by creating reusable factories for generating test data with sensible defaults, and reinforce it with concise examples or tests.
+Create reusable factories for generating test data with sensible defaults.
 For example, run an integration test that fills the checkout form, submits it, and asserts on the rendered receipt.